ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 The fifteen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behavior in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
-The following table lists the scenarios in the shared test suite:
+The following table lists the scenarios in the shared test suite.

  Scenario| Description
 :------------ | :-------------